ximenesyuri/ximenesyuri.com/content/libs/comp/jinja.md

 # Factories

-Inside {l:comp} we find some _jinja factories_.
-These are {l:type factories} constructing subtypes of `Jinja`.
-In other words, are {l:typed functions} taking values into `SUB(Jinja)`, the {l:type} of subtypes of `Jinja`.
+Inside {lib:comp} we find some _jinja factories_.
+These are {lib:type factories} constructing subtypes of `Jinja`.
+In other words, are {lib:typed functions} taking values into `SUB(Jinja)`, the {lib:type} of subtypes of `Jinja`.

 # Highlight

-To conclude, let us talk briefly on how to improve syntax highlight while working with {l:jinja strings}.
+To conclude, let us talk briefly on how to improve syntax highlight while working with {lib:jinja strings}.
 We have two points to consider:
 1. jinja strings are used inside files with Python filetype;
 2. jinja strings use delimiters differing from the standard {jinja} delimiters.

 From the first point, to get a nice highlighting one needs to mix both Python and Jinja highlights.
-This can be done by means of creating a custom filetype or by maintaining the Python filetype and using some regex filtering that includes Jinja highlight inside Python highlighting precisely for {l:jinja strings}.
+This can be done by means of creating a custom filetype or by maintaining the Python filetype and using some regex filtering that includes Jinja highlight inside Python highlighting precisely for {lib:jinja strings}.

-Since in {l:comp} the only non-pythonic feature we will need is highlighting, the second option is highly preferable.
-Indeed, notice that {l:jinja strings} are defined as:
+Since in {lib:comp} the only non-pythonic feature we will need is highlighting, the second option is highly preferable.
+Indeed, notice that {lib:jinja strings} are defined as:
-1. Python {p:strings}
+1. Python {py:strings}
 2. prefixed with `jinja`
 3. that contains {jinja} syntax.